dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 live.
 With social media, the surfaces of the cave are changing faster -- but each man will always have the same capacity for attention.

-There is another sociophysical force field: love.
+There is another field whereby sociophysical forces are mediated: love.
 Machiavelli wrote about fear and love -- both have powerful effects on attention, but each act in qualitatively different ways.
 Both are important and both have positive and negative effects for the individual and for local social groups like family and friends.
 Both exhibit positive and negative dynamics in aggregate for the collective.
 Fear helps you avoid danger and focus on what you need.
 Love gives you hope, gives you peace or at least helps you forget.

 - TODO: clarify machiavellian definitions of love and fear.
   - they are not opposites, but how they differ from each other needs